 Aside from the capital city of Yerevan, there are only a couple of other urban areas.
 Yerevan is a small metropolis with just over 1 million inhabitants.
 There is cheap public transportation all over the country and Yerevan has a subway, trolleys, buses, vans, and trains.

-A three week tourist visa is issued as a matter of routine at any Armenian Embassy for about $50, and can be extended automatically for 2 weeks.
-Three month, one year, and three year residency visas are available, but usually are reserved for businessmen (this is not a hard and fast rule, and Armenia especially may be flexible if you can reach an understanding with the visa office).
-Ten year residency visas, costing about $350 are also available at embassies and take about 6 months to process.
+A three-week tourist visa is issued as a matter of routine at any Armenian Embassy for about $50 and can be extended automatically for 2 weeks.
+Three months, one year and three-year residency visas are available, but usually are reserved for businessmen (this is not a hard and fast rule, and Armenia especially may be flexible if you can reach an understanding with the visa office).
+Ten-year residency visas, costing about $350 are also available at embassies and take about 6 months to process.
 If you come to Armenia as a tourist, you can overstay your visa as long as you like with a $3 per day penalty (no other penalty than this fine).
 This offsets some of the cost of living advantage, but as a convenient alternative is not so bad.